Perennials/articles/How-jQuery-hurts-web-development-and-the-development-of-the-web.md

 ### It hurts web development

-It encouraging lazy coding and in turn poor programming practices.
+It encourages lazy coding and in turn poor programming practices.
 It offers a lot of convenience by providing an error-free layer and it successfully hides the internals of browsers' JavaScript.
 But using this layer comes at a price.
 It has a big performance cost and because jQuery code is rather expressive,